mtlynch/logpaste/docs/deployment/cloud-run.md

 # Deploy LogPaste to Google Cloud Run

-TODO: Finish this, still a work in progress.

-TODO: Mention that Cloud Run uses limited resources
-TODO: Mention that Cloud Run access GCS, so you don't need separate S3 credentials.

-## Overview
+It's possible to run LogPaste as a microservice on Google Cloud Run, Google's platform for launching Docker containers on-demand.

+Google Cloud Run launches your LogPaste instance in response to HTTP requests and then shuts it down during inactivity.
+This minimizes hosting costs, as you only pay for the time that your instance is running.

+Another benefit of running LogPaste on Google Cloud Run is that you don't need to configure S3 credentials.
+By default, Cloud Run executes LogPaste in a context that has write access to Google Cloud Storage for persistent storage, so LogPaste can read and write data without accruing bandwidth fees or managing credentials for an external service.

 ## Requirements